 - 1. When a child demonstrates intolerance or disrespect with regard to the characteristics of another person, we will work with that child to strengthen their understanding of why their behaviour or language has not been appropriate.
-Our newly created Anti-Bullying Ambassadors will help us to achieve this through a range of whole school activities and initiatives. - 2.
-We plan to improve our understanding of reasons why children may not attend school, through providing training on Emotional Based School Non Attendance (EBSNA).
-We will strengthen whole school approaches and deploy Early Help interventions available to us. - 3.
-We will raise awareness of Children who are Looked After or Adopted and build our professional practice to support these pupils and address gaps in their academic and emotional development. - 4.
+Maintaining our initiative to create Anti-Bullying Ambassadors will help us to 'unite' and build a strong school community which upholds British Values. - 2.
+We plan to improve our understanding of reasons why children may not attend school (particularly those who are SEND or eligible for Pupil Premium), through providing training to staff and parents on Emotional Based School Non Attendance (EBSNA).
+We will take on board recommendations in newly published DfE guidance (Working together to improve school attendance 2024) and deploy Early Help interventions available to us. - 3.
 We will continue to promote a culture within the school in which children feel comfortable sharing concerns and worries with adults in school.
 This is particularly important following the publication of Ofsted's Review of Sexual Abuse in Schools June 2021.
-We will disseminate to parents and staff new DfE guidance (once published) which relates to supporting LGBTQ+ pupils in schools. - 5.
-We will identify underperforming pupils, regardless of background or characteristic and help them to 'catchup' following the pandemic.
-We will do this by providing access to high quality intervention, additional support (including SEMH) and through our implementation of 'Rosenshine's Principles of Instruction' theory.
+We will disseminate to parents and staff new DfE guidance (once published) which relates to supporting LGBTQ+ pupils in schools. - 4.
+We will identify underperforming pupils (especially those from vulnerable or minority groups) and help them to close the achievement gap across the full curriculum.
+We will do this by identifying barriers to growth and development and through planning intervention or additional support, including improving access to extracurricular activities.